 Section 4 1.
-Jews are forbidden to display the Reichsflagge or the national colors.
+Jews are forbidden to display the Reich and national flag or the national colors.
 2. On the other hand they are permitted to display the Jewish colors.
 The exercise of this right is protected by the State.